Shangri-La Dialogue: 2010s

 In 2018, the 17th SLD was held from 1–3 June 2018.

 The 18th SLD was held in June 2018 and has the most participants to date from nearly 50 countries and territories.
 The dialogue was opened by Singapore Prime Minister, Lee Hsien Loong.
 Six plenary sessions were held and other special sessions on maritime security, defence, industrial development and defence co-operation.

 2020s

 The 19th SLD, which was originally scheduled for 5–7 June 2020, was postponed to 2021 due to the COVID-19 pandemic in Singapore.
 It was further postponed to 2022 as the pandemic was still ongoing in Singapore.

 The 19th SLD was held on 10–12 June 2022 after a two-year hiatus.
 Japan's Prime Minister, Fumio Kishida, was a keynote speaker, while State Councillor and Minister of National Defense for China, General Wei Fenghe, addressed and was questioned by an audience over China's vision for regional order.
 Representatives from 42 countries which included 37 ministerial-level delegates and more than 30 senior defence officials attended the summit.
 Ukraine President Volodymyr Zelenskyy made a virtual address to the Summit on 11 June.

 The 21st SLD was held in Singapore from 31 May–2 June 2024.
+The 23rd SLD was held in Singapore in May 2026 and was noted for lacking high-level participants from China for the second year in a row.